 London boroughs are committed to championing the interests of children and young people, improving standards, holding schools to account and ensuring fair access to education.
 London Councils has a wide-ranging policy programme that sets out the London local government role in a reformed education system.
 You can view Being the Best: The Future of London's schools on the right hand side of this page.

-London has been facing an increase in demand for school places for the last seven years, and this demand continues to grow.
-A combination of rising pupil populations, spiralling building costs and lack of available land is putting increasing pressure on London boroughs to provide places for pupils.
+London has been facing an overall trend for an increase in demand for school places.
+This continues to grow despite a recent slowing of demand for primary places.
+A combination of rising pupil populations, spiralling building costs and lack of available land is putting increasing pressure on London boroughs to provide these places for pupils.

-London Councils commissioned YouGov for three consecutive years to survey London parents on their attitudes to the reforming educational system.
-The most recent survey findings highlight:
+London Councils commissioned YouGov for five consecutive years to survey London parents on their attitudes to the reforming educational system.